MicrosoftDocs/windows-iotcore-docs/windows-iotcore/manufacturing-guide/05-FlashingImage.md

 Listed below are the steps to flash the FFU image file to specific manufacturer devices.

+## Goals
+* Deploy the Full Flash Update (FFU) test image previously created to a device

+## Prerequisites/Requirements
+You will need the following tools installed to complete this section:
+* **[Windows 10 IoT Core Dashboard](http://go.microsoft.com/fwlink/p/?LinkId=708576) (Raspberry Pi only)**.
+This tool is used to perform the flashing of the FFU file to the Raspberry Pi device.
+* **[Dragonboard Update Tool](https://developer.qualcomm.com/hardware/dragonboard-410c/software) (Qualcomm DragonBoard only)**.
+This tool is used to perform the flashing of the FFU file to the DragonBoard device.
+* **Deployment Imaging and Servicing and Management (DISM) tool (Intel devices only)**.
+Part of the [Windows Assessment and Deployment Kit (Windows ADK)](https://docs.microsoft.com/en-us/windows-hardware/get-started/adk-install#winADK), this tool is used to perform the flashing of the FFU file to the Intel device.

 ## Qualcomm
 ### DragonBoard 410c
 Qualcomm has provided the [DragonboardUpdateTool](https://developer.qualcomm.com/hardware/dragonboard-410c/software) application, which we will use to flash the FFU image file to the Dragonboard 410c.
 You can download either the x86 or x64 version (we recommend x64).